 - Unintentional swaying or movement to one side with walking.

-Balance treatment for this involves endurance training and targeted strengthening of selected muscle groups identified through specific testing.
+Balance disorder treatment for this involves endurance training and targeted strengthening of selected muscle groups identified through specific testing.

 These are just two of many examples.
 The key takeaway is balance is common and can be improved.